Using the Metro

 Steps to a safer Metro

-Don’t use your mobile phone inside the train while the doors are open.
+Don’t use it inside the train while the doors are open.
 Avoid being victim of robbery.

 For your safety avoid keeping valuable objects and large sums of money in full view.